Taking a gap year is one of the best things a young person can do for themselves and their future – if they do it right.

 Richard Wiggers

-Richard is currently the Associate Dean of Liberal Studies, Mohawk College.
-Prior to that, he was employed as Executive Director, Research, and Programs with the Higher Education Quality Council of Ontario (HEQCO), and he held numerous prior positions in other provincial and federal government departments and the private sector.
-He has also taught nearly 100 postsecondary courses, including at the graduate level, and holds a doctorate from Georgetown University, a Masters from the University of Ottawa, and a Bachelor's from Carleton University.
+He was employed as Executive Director, Research, and Programs with the Higher Education Quality Council of Ontario (HEQCO) from 2009-16, and prior to that he held numerous prior positions in other provincial and federal government departments and the private sector.
+He has also taught nearly 100 postsecondary courses throughout his career, including at the graduate level, and holds a doctorate from Georgetown University (where he also held institutional and SSHRC scholarships), a Masters degree from the University of Ottawa, and a Bachelor's degree from Carleton University.